रaपa Learning

 • Do passing tests give confidence of acceptable behavior?

-• Do the tests protect against common mistakes (E.g., missed translations)
+• Do the tests protect against common mistakes? (pay attention to configuration data-models)